Have you seen the Netflix series Dirty Money? If you have, we bet you assumed it’s based on a true story.

 4. The state with the highest average income is Maryland, with $78,916 annually per household.

-When it comes to the US, the state in which people live can have a lot to do with the income they are earning and their ability to save some money.
+The state in which people live can have a lot to do with the income they are earning and their ability to save some money.

 Here’s the deal:

 People who live in Maryland may earn more but also have a higher cost of living.
-The US state with the lowest average income is Mississippi with $42,009 per household.
+The state with the lowest average income is Mississippi with $42,009 per household.

 The income per household, according to the average American financial statistics, refers to one- or two-income households.